An Ode to Christian Siriano's One-of-a-Kind Runway Looks Ahead of New York Fashion Week - NewsBreak

 An Ode to Christian Siriano's One-of-a-Kind Runway Looks Ahead of New York Fashion Week

-Watch: Christian Siriano Welcomes Coco Rocha Back to NYFW.
 If there's one word to describe Christian Siriano, it would have to be his signature phrase: fierce.
 After studying in London under Vivienne Westwood and Alexander McQueen, the designer won season four of Project Runway and launched his collection in 2008.
-Since then, he's continued to take the fashion industry by storm, creating everything from sportswear and accessories to coats and evening gowns.www.eonline.com
+Since then, he's continued to take the fashion industry by storm, creating everything from sportswear and accessories to coats and evening gowns.
+Over the years, his pieces have been worn by a number of stars, including Angelina Jolie, Lady Gaga, Rihanna, Kim Kardashian, Oprah Winfrey and Jennifer Lopez.
+He's also shared his designs each season at New York Fashion Week, using his platform to champion inclusivity by challenging...www.imdb.com

 Comments / 0